thomasheyenbrock/vercel-deployment-url/README.md

 ## Inputs

+### `github-token`

+**Required** A token to authenticate requests sent to the GitHub API.
+You can use the one that is [automatically added](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) to your workflow run.

 ### `vercel-token`

 **Required** A token to authenticate requests sent to the Vercel API.
 You can create one [here](https://vercel.com/account/tokens).